privacy-tech-lab/privacy-pioneer/README.md

 npm start
 ```

-- Runs the extension in the development mode.
+- Runs the extension in development mode.
 - The popup, options, and background page will reload if you make edits.
 - You will also see any lint errors in the console.